plaid/account-funding-tutorial/README.md

 To start the app, run `make start` in the **pattern-af-tutorial/** directory.
 The app will run on localhost:3002.
 The app will continue to run as you progress through the tutorial.

+Some code snippets contain `console.log()` statements that print out information related to the code in the snippet.
+They also print out success messages intended to help guide you as you progress through the checkpoints.
+For front end code, check the console in your browser to view the output of the `console.log()` statement.
+For back end code, run `make logs` in your terminal to view the output of the statement.

 If you encounter issues when running the `make start` command, first ensure that Docker is running.
 If Docker is running and you're still encountering issues, try running `docker compose build server`.
 If you're still encountering issues after that, [file an Issue in this repo](https://github.com/plaid/account-funding-tutorial/issues).

 ### Let's start building